Skip to content

 What are the advantages of registering a DMP with a Digital Object Identifier?

-Finalizing a DMP and setting its visibility to either "Organizational" or "Public" allows users to generate a DMP ID which is a Digital Object Identifier.
+Finalizing a DMP and setting its visibility to either "Organizational" or "Public" allows users to generate a DMP ID which is a Digital Object Identifier, making it referencable by others.
 Doing so opens a "Follow-Up" tab where completed research outputs (e.g. articles, papers, presentations) can be manually added.
 It's a great way to keep track of all produced project outputs!

 GitHub